Kong/lua-resty-events/README.md

 will also receive the event!
 So if the eventsource will also act upon the event, it should not do so from the event posting code, but only when receiving it.

+*Note*: in case of "all" and "_unique hash_" the serialized data has a hard-coded limit `65535` bytes.
+It means that we can not send any data which is larger than 64KB.

 [Back to TOC](#table-of-contents)

 subscribe